-Adjusting the Tone and Balance of Zone 2
+Adjusting the Tone and Balance of Zones

-- 1 On the AV receiver, press ZONE 2. - 2 Press the AV receiver's TONE repeatedly to select "Bass", "Treble" or "Balance". - 3 Use -/+ to adjust the bass, treble or balance. - You can boost or cut the bass or treble from -10 dB to +10 dB in 2 dB steps. - You can adjust the balance from 0 in the center to +10 dB to the right or +10 dB to the left in 2 dB steps.
+- 1 On the AV receiver, press ZONE 2 or ZONE 3. - 2 Press the AV receiver's TONE repeatedly to select "Bass", "Treble" or "Balance". - 3 Use -/+ to adjust the bass, treble or balance. - You can boost or cut the bass or treble from -10 dB to +10 dB in 2 dB steps. - You can adjust the balance from 0 in the center to +10 dB to the right or +10 dB to the left in 2 dB steps.

-- Only analog input sources are output by the ZONE 2/3 PRE/LINE OUT and FRONT WIDE/ZONE 2 L/R, FRONT HIGH/ZONE 3 L/R terminals.
+- Only analog input sources are output by the ZONE 2/3 PRE/LINE OUT and FRONT WIDE/ZONE 2 L/R, SURR BACK/ZONE 3 L/R terminals.
 Digital input sources are not output.
 If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - While Zone 2/3 is on, RI functions will not work. - You cannot select different AM or FM radio stations for your main room and Zone 2/3.
 The same AM/FM radio station will be heard in each room.
-Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2/3. - When you have selected NET or USB as the input selector, the last selector selected will be set for Main room, Zone 2, and Zone 3. - When Zone 2/3 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - When setting the AV receiver to standby mode while Zone 2/3 is active, the Z2/3 indicator is dimly lit. - Activating Zones in the main room when the listening mode is set to Pure Audio will automatically switch it to Direct. - When Powered Zone 3 is used, playback in the main room is reduced to 5.1 channels. - The Zone 2 volume, tone, and balance function have no effect on ZONE 2 PRE/LINE OUT when the "Zone2 Out" setting is set to "Fixed" (→ page 60). - The Zone 3 volume function has no effect on ZONE 3 PRE/LINE OUT when the "Zone3 Out" setting is set to "Fixed" (→ page 60). - Even if you repeatedly press the remote controller's ZONE to select zones, the last zone selection will be retained once you have switched to other components by pressing other REMOTE MODE after pressing ZONE.
+Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2/3. - When you have selected NET or USB as the input selector, the last selector selected will be set for Main room, Zone 2, and Zone 3. - When Zone 2/3 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - When setting the AV receiver to standby mode while Zone 2/3 is active, the Z2/3 indicator is dimly lit. - Activating Zones in the main room when the listening mode is set to Pure Audio will automatically switch it to Direct. - The Zone 2 volume, tone, and balance function have no effect on ZONE 2 PRE/LINE OUT when the "Zone2 Out" setting is set to "Fixed" (→ page 65). - The Zone 3 volume, tone, and balance function have no effect on ZONE 3 PRE/LINE OUT when the "Zone3 Out" setting is set to "Fixed" (→ page 65). - Even if you repeatedly press the remote controller's ZONE to select zones, the last zone selection will be retained once you have switched to other components by pressing other REMOTE MODE after pressing ZONE.